jianyangg/SyncUp/README.md

 **User Stories**

-1. Students will be able to form specialised groups with their friends, colleagues for project members.
+1. Students will be able to form specialized groups with their friends, colleagues, or project members.
-2. Within a group, through seamless calendar integration, our platform will generate a joint virtual calendar based on the group members’ common availability.
+2. Within a group, through seamless calendar integration, our platform will generate a joint virtual calendar based on the group members' common availability.
 This will enable students to easily identify mutual availability with other individuals of interest and schedule meet-ups accordingly.
 The platform will also handle the polling of available time slots to make the process even smoother.
 3. Students will be able to effortlessly network with others from different faculties and form groups on our platform.
-Our system allows groups to indicate their intention of recruiting members of certain interests, making it easy for like-minded individuals to connect with each other.
+Our system allows groups to indicate their intention to recruit members of certain interests, making it easy for like-minded individuals to connect with each other.
 4. Depending on the purpose of the group, there will be additional features such as shared to-do lists and file-sharing/real-time collaboration.